How I run parallel AI agents on a 559k-line repo without it rotting

 One Next.js repo, half a million lines, several Claude Code sessions a day, ~65 PRs a week.
 Everyone predicts the same three deaths: slop, rot, and merge hell.
 The repo is alive anyway, because I stopped treating those as risks to be careful about and started treating them as engineering problems with mechanical answers.

 My site is one Next.js repo.
-As I write this it holds 559,435 lines of JavaScript across src/ and scripts/, 350 page routes, 615 API route handlers, and 71 GitHub Actions workflows.
-It is maintained by me plus several Claude Code sessions running concurrently, most days.
-The July repo audit counted 1,800 merged pull requests lifetime and 949 commits in the sixteen days before it was written, which works out to roughly 65 pull requests a week.
+As I write this it's 559,435 lines of JavaScript across src/ and scripts/, 350 page routes, 615 API route handlers, 71 GitHub Actions workflows.
+Who maintains it?
+Me, plus a handful of Claude Code sessions running at the same time, most days.
+The July repo audit put lifetime merged pull requests at 1,800, and 949 commits in the sixteen days before it ran.
+That's about 65 pull requests a week.

 The three predicted deaths